 Both WordPress and Web.com have free templates to choose from.
 Let’s explore the options on each platform.

 It’s important to note that some premium themes don’t just enhance the look of your site.
-They can enhance the functionality as well.
+They can enhance functionality as well.
 Premium themes such as Divi offer much more than a pretty face.
-The modules available In Divi are geared towards improving the capability of WordPress, and integrate with other software such as learning management system (LMS) software, and Toolset, which allows you to create custom post types, taxonomies, and field groups.
+The modules available in Divi are geared towards improving the capability of WordPress and integrate with other software such as LMS plugins and Toolset, which allow you to create custom post types, taxonomies, and field groups.

 Web.com doesn’t have thousands of templates, but they do have solid choices.
 With over 150 templates to choose from, it’s likely you’ll find the right look for your website.
 The templates are more business-centric, which seems to be Web.com’s target audience.
-After you choose a template, you have the ability to add additional blocks and modules to customize it to suit your needs.
+After you choose a template, you can add additional blocks and modules to customize it to suit your needs.

-Web.com categories its templates based on business type.
+Web.com categorizes its templates based on the business type.
 You’ll find options for business, blog, services, personal, health, beauty, restaurants, and portfolios.
 Once you pick a template, you can feasibly have your site up in a few minutes — that is if you only want to change out text modules.

 WordPress vs Web.com: Ecommerce